 A field type identified at publishing as containing features that are logically grouped based on a unique characteristic or behavior of the data.

 The values stored in coded string fields often have attribute domains applied.
 Attribute domains are used to restrict the values found in the field and can be coded values (that is, a predefined set of allowed values) or a numeric range.
-Coded value domains can be applied to any field type, whereas range domains can be applied to any numeric or date data type.
+You can apply coded value domains to any field type, whereas you can apply range domains to any numeric or date data type.